 We were hoping that the first major Android Wear update would be accompanied by a shower of new smartwatches, but it wasn’t to be.

-More are set to land over the course of 2017, but seemingly only from a few manufacturers, so hopefully MWC 2018 will be used as an opportunity for companies to get back into the Android Wear game in big numbers.
+More have begun to land over the course of 2017, but only from a few manufacturers, so hopefully MWC 2018 will be used as an opportunity for companies to get back into the Android Wear game in big numbers.

 But we don’t just want new watches, they also need to do genuinely new things and improve on the existing models to make them more desirable.